webix-hub/docs/data/api/dragcontrol_$dragpos_other.md

 Can be redefined for custom dnd behavior

 There are 3 parameters:

 - pos object ( has x and y properties )
 - event object
 - html node of drag marker

-You can modify pos.x and pos.y - updated values will be applied to drag marker
+You can modify pos.x and pos.y.
+The updated values will be applied to the drag marker